ravendb/docs/Documentation/5.1/Raven.Documentation.Pages/document-extensions/counters/counters-and-other-features.js.markdown

 * Usage Flow

-   * Create a `store.BulkInsert` instance.
+   * Create a `store.bulkInsert` instance.
-   * Pass the instance's `CountersFor` interface, the document ID
+   * Pass the instance's `countersFor` interface, the document ID
-   * Call `Increment` as many times as you like.
+   * Call `increment` as many times as you like.
 Pass it -
      The Counter Name and Value (delta to be added).

 * Usage Sample